ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * Critical CSS with allow/deny lists and optional manual overrides.
 * JavaScript deferral with an enable toggle, handle and domain allow/deny lists, a "Respect in footer" option, and automatic inline dependency and jQuery detection.
 * Differential serving of modern and legacy JavaScript bundles using `<script type="module" crossorigin="anonymous">` and `<script nomodule crossorigin="anonymous">`.
 This feature is enabled by default via `ae_seo_ro_enable_diff_serving`, and module scripts stay blocking when deferral is active.
-* Combination and minification of local CSS and JS assets.
+* Combination and minification of local CSS and JS assets with per-type toggles, size caps and exclusion lists.

 === Critical CSS ===
 Inline above-the-fold styles and load full stylesheets asynchronously.